The Big Story (TV program)

-The Big Story is a primetime newscast currently broadcast on One News every weeknights at 7:30 PM (PST).
+The Big Story is a primetime newscast currently broadcast on One News every weeknights at 8:00 PM to 9:00 PM (PST).
 It also served as the de facto late-night newscast of TV5 from March to September 2019.
-It is anchored by Ces Oreña-Drilon, Shawn Yao and Pauline Verzosa.
+It is anchored by Ces Drilon.

 History

 Bloomberg TV Philippines launches its first-ever primetime news program, The Big Story, which was first aired on October 24, 2016, at 8:45 pm.
 It continued to run until the local Bloomberg channel relaunched as One News on May 28, 2018, and expanded its airtime, with an earlier timeslot at 8:00 pm.

 On March 4, 2019, the program began broadcasting on free TV via One News sister channel, TV5, replacing Aksyon Tonite as a late-night newscast and airs every weeknights at 10:00 PM, (PST).
 It is the first English-language newscast of the network since Big News from 1962 to 2004 and Sentro from 2007 to 2008.
 However, it was replaced by the delayed telecast of One Balita Pilipinas, produced by sister station One PH beginning September 23, 2019, anchored by former Aksyon Tonite anchor Cheryl Cosim.

 On February 1, 2021, Gretchen Ho served as the main presenter of the program.
 She was later joined by Regina Lay and Shawn Yao on April 10, 2023.
 In early-2025, Lay was replaced by former CNN Philippines personality Pauline Verzosa.

 On February 23, 2025, Media Newser Philippines reported that Ces Oreña-Drilon would be joining The Big Story.
 Her role was officially confirmed after she signed a contract with News5, Cignal TV, and MediaQuest on February 26, 2025.
 She began anchoring the newscast on March 3, 2025.

+On June 1, 2026, The Big Story returned to a single-anchor format, with Ces Oreña-Drilon serving as the sole anchor after three years under a multi-anchor format.
+Co-anchors Shawn Yao and Pauline Versoza were reassigned to other programs within the network.